-NuLiv Science is one of the industry’s leading nutraceutical and dietary supplement formulators.
-You’ve likely heard of them before – one of their top patented ingredients, AstraGinⓇ, is often used by different brands to help boost their formula’s bioavailability, and is quite effective in doing so.
-NuLiv Science has quite the research-backed product profile, so when they come to market with a new ingredient, the industry takes notice.
+NuLiv Science is one of the industry’s leading nutraceutical and dietary-supplement formulators.
+You’ve likely heard of them before: One of their patented ingredients, AstraGin, is used by countless brands to help boost ingredient bioavailability, and it’s quite effective in doing so.
+With AstraGin’s success, the industry took notice when they came to market with their metabolic enhancement ingredient:

 Subscribe to PricePlow's Newsletter and Alerts on These Topics

 This area is reserved for Team PricePlow's upcoming Ingredients video.

 Subscribe to our channel and sign up for notifications so you catch it when it goes live!

 InnoSlim is a patented[1-4] blend of Astragalus membranaceus and Panax notoginseng — similar to Astragin (another NuLiv Science product), but formulated to aid weight-loss efforts and reduce symptoms of metabolic syndrome.
 It targets several mechanisms (we discuss them in detail below), and has a whopping 18 in-vitro studies, 2 in-vivo studies, and two human studies from 2021 and 2022[5,6] backing its efficacy.